Convergence of flow-based generative models via proximal gradient descent in Wasserstein space

 and the OU process is a special case with $V(x) = \| x\|^2/2$.

 We denote by $\rho_t = {\calL}_t (P)$ the marginal distribution of $X_t$ for $ t >0$.
 The time evolution of $\rho_t$ is described by the Fokker–Planck Equation (FPE) written as

-\paragraph{Forward and reverse processes.} When simulating the forward process, the diffusion models train a neural network to learn the score function $s_t( x) : = \nabla \log \rho_t$ by score matching \cite{hyvarinen2005estimation,vincent2011connection}.
+\paragraph{Forward and reverse processes} When simulating the forward process, the diffusion models train a neural network to learn the score function $s_t( x) : = \nabla \log \rho_t$ by score matching \cite{hyvarinen2005estimation,vincent2011connection}.
 The training objective can be expressed as the mean-squared error defined as $\int_0^T \int \| \hat s_t (x) - s_t (x) \|^2 \rho_t (x) dx dt $, which facilitates training and is scalable to high dimension data such as images (in the original pixel space).

 Once the neural-network score function $\hat s_t$ is learned, the algorithm simulates a reverse-time SDE $\tilde X_t$ (with time discretization in practice) \cite{song2021score}, such that from $\tilde X_T \sim \calN(0,I)$ the distribution of $\tilde X_0$ is expected to the close to the data distribution $P$.
-It has also been proposed in \cite{song2021score} to compute the reverse process by integrating the following ODE (corresponding to \eqref{eq:OU-SDE})
+It has also been proposed in \cite{song2021score} to compute the reverse process by integrating the following ODE reverse in time

-reverse in time, and \eqref{eq:prob-flow-ode} was called the ``probability flow ODE''.
+and \eqref{eq:prob-flow-ode} was called the ``probability flow ODE.''
 The validity of this ODE reverse process can be justified by the observation that the CE \eqref{eq:liouville} and FPE \eqref{eq:FPE} are the same when setting $v_t(x) = - (\nabla V(x) + s_t(x))$.
 This equivalence between density evolutions by SDE and ODE has been known in the literature of diffusion processes and solving FPE, dating back to the 90s \cite{degond1990deterministic,degond1989weighted}.